MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

     :::image type="content" source="../media/windows-partner-center-start-submission.msft.png" alt-text="Start a new app submission on Windows Partner Center.":::

-1. When you are prompted, provide information about your app, such as pricing and age rating.
+1. When you're prompted, provide information about your app, such as pricing and age rating.

 1. On the **Packages** prompt, select the `.msixbundle` and the `.classic.appxbundle` files you generated in the [Package your PWA](#package-your-pwa-for-the-store) section.